Table of Contents

 Angioedema is defined as localized, self-limiting, non-pitting swelling involving the skin, mucous membranes, subcutaneous tissues, and/or submucosal tissues.

 Etiology of Angioedema

 There are many causes of angioedema.
 It can be an isolated symptom or a sign of a more serious disorder.
-Etiology of angioedema with urticaria and angioedema without urticaria is different.
+The etiology of angioedema with urticaria and angioedema without urticaria is different.

 Angioedema with urticaria

 - Angioedema with acute urticaria: angioedema is present in < 50 % cases of acute urticaria; common causes include infections, food allergies, anaphylaxis (allergic and non-allergic), drug allergies, insect stings, etc.

 - Physical urticaria-angioedema: cold urticaria, vibration-induced urticaria, pressure urticaria, exercise-induced anaphylaxis, cholinergic urticaria, etc.

 - NSAID-induced urticaria-angioedema: aspirin (most common) and other COX-1 inhibitors